Exploring Higgs-Photon Production at the LHC: Collider Simulation

 Using the distribution of $m_{J \gamma}$, we perform a binned analysis to project the reach of LHC in probing the higher dimensional operators.
 In this approach, we consider the range of $m_{J \gamma}$ divided into bins of 400 GeV from $800$-$4000$ GeV.
 We study the required luminosity in each bin for achieving $3 \sigma$ significance as a function of the Wilson coefficients.
 This is shown for the operators $\mathcal{O}_{uB}$ and $\mathcal{O}_{HW}$ in Fig. \ref{reqdlumi}.
 Significance increases monotonically for both the operators with increasing bins of invariant mass of jet and photon.
 This is due to the quadratic growth of energy of the amplitude-square compared to that of the SM.
 With increasing energies, the photon and the Higgs get highly boosted allowing for a regime where background events are depleted.
 However, in such a region, the rate of cross-section of the EFT driven signal also decreases.
 It is the higher invariant mass bins that can give best signal to background sensitivity.

 Results for sensitivities of different benchmark points have been presented in Table~\ref{significanceCBA}.
-We now present the results for the sensitivity projections in four cases assuming two non-zero Wilson coefficients at a time, Quark-specific scenario ($C_{uB}$-$C_{uW}$ and $C_{dB}$-$C_{dW}$ planes), bosonic-specific scenario in $C_{HW}$-$C_{HB}$ plane and quark-bosonic interaction in $C_{uB}$-$C_{HB}$ plane (Fig.~\ref{fig:2Dplots}).
+We now present the results for the sensitivity projections in six cases assuming two non-zero Wilson coefficients at a time, quark-specific scenario ($C_{uB}$-$C_{uW}$ and $C_{dB}$-$C_{dW}$ planes), bosonic-specific scenario in $C_{HW}$-$C_{HB}$ and $C_{HD}$-$C_{HWB}$ planes and quark-bosonic interaction in $C_{uB}$-$C_{HB}$ and $C_{uB}$-$C_{H\Box}$ planes (Fig.~\ref{fig:2Dplots}).